Updated July 27, 2023

 In a histogram, the data are symmetric if they have the same shape on both sides of the medium.
 The two side looks the same if the histogram is folded in between.
 So, asymmetric distribution is a data distribution where one of the two halves appears as a mirror image of another half.

 The data often follow the symmetric distribution pattern if we survey 25 males to measure their weights and heights.
 Most people’s data will fall within a certain amount of the typical value with few extremes in either direction.

 Suppose XUZ Pvt.
 Ltd is a company where every 15 employees spend this money for lunch: $10, $5, $15, $23, $7, $9, $11, $18, $13, $4, $12, $8, $15, $3, $8.5.
 The graph for the same data will be like the below graph.

 Conclusion – Histogram graph Examples

 The histogram provides a visual interpretation of numerical data.
 It is done by showing the number of data points that fall within a specified range of values known as bins.
-So, we see that there could be innumerable examples of histogram from our daily life.
+So, we see that there could be innumerable examples of histograms from our daily life.
 Many histograms can be from the same dataset with different purposes and situations.
-The histogram is a very useful tool for database interpretation.
+Thus, the histogram is a handy tool for database interpretation.

 The histogram is very important as it displays a large amount of data and the frequency of the data values.
 Also, the median and distribution of the data can be determined by a histogram.
-Apart from this, it can show outliers or gaps in the data, if any.
-Histogram charts convey information about data set faster than tables.
+It can also show outliers or gaps in the data, if any.
+Histogram charts convey information about data sets faster than tables.

 This has been a guide to Histogram Examples.
-Here we have discuss the top 6 practical examples of histogram graphs with a detailed explanation You can also go through our other suggested articles to learn more –
+Here we have discussed the top 6 practical examples of histogram graphs with a detailed explanation.
+You can also go through our other suggested articles to learn more –